gramineproject/examples/README.rst

 This repository contains a curated set of Gramine examples.
-These examples are tested only against stable Gramine releases (i.e., these examples are not guaranteed to work with non-release versions of Gramine, including the latest master-branch commits of Gramine).
+These examples are tested only against the most recent Gramine release (i.e., these examples are not guaranteed to work with older releases and unreleased versions of Gramine, including the latest master branch commits of Gramine).
 The examples were tested on Ubuntu 18.04 and 20.04.

 For instructions how to build and run each application under Gramine, please see the README in each subdirectory.